 Fake Check Scams

-Consumers paid with phony checks for work or for items they’re trying to sell, instructed to wire money back to buyer
+Consumers paid with phony checks for work or for items they’re trying to sell and instructed to wire money back to buyer

 Advance Fee Loans, Credit Arrangers